KyleS22/Plant_Clump_Counting/README.md

 ```

 Very anti-climactic, I know.
 But now there should be a folder named `input_dir_rescaled` that contains all of your images just like `input_dir`, except these ones are all the same size!

+## And Now the Feature Presentation
+Finally some machine learning!
+Hold on to your hats, this one is exciting.

+There are a few model architectures presented here: CountingCNN, EncoderCNN,

+### Counting CNN
+This is a basic CNN set up to learn regression.
+All of the model code is contained within `counting_CNN/`.
+The classes used to represent the model is in `model.py`.
+This directory also contains `train_runner.py`, which is a command line program that makes it easy to train the model.
+It takes in a few parameters:
+- **--model_save_dir** - This is the directory to store any of the model related output files in, including the trained model weights

 # Contribution Guide